orxfun/orx-iterable/README.md

 ## Custom Iterables

-In the previous section, we mentioned the wide range of types that already implement `Iterable` and `IterableCol` traits.
+In the previous section, we mentioned the wide range of types that already implement `Iterable` and `Collection` traits.
 This has been possible thanks to the joyful rust type system, consistent use of `IntoIterator` trait in the standard library and almost all collection crates that follow this nice design pattern.

 What about the new types?
 We can discuss this in three cases: (i) immutable collections, (ii) mutable collections and (iii) others.